stkotsakis/bla_hmm/README.md

 USAGE INSTRUCTIONS

-1. BLA_HMM:
-The main program scanning a genome for beta-lactamase orthologous genes
+1. BLA_HMM: Identification of beta-lactamase orthologous genes in prokaryotic genomes

 Copy the bla_hmm folder to your home directory